SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/03-Basic-SQL-Queries.md

 [slide hideTitle]

-# Inserting & Retrieving Records IN SQL
+# Inserting & Retrieving Records

 This is the syntax for **inserting records** into a table.